What is a Local Offer?

 Observations, assessments and evaluations all contribute towards your child’s learning journey and their key person will be responsible for this and to oversee your child’s well- being.
-The learning journey will contain written observations, photographs and samples of your child’s work which support staff in assessing and planning for your child’s progress within their next steps.
-Learning journeys are accessible to your child and yourselves on a daily basis and can be signed out to share at home too.
+We use an online learning journey called Tapestry which is only accessible to staff and the parent/carer of the child.
+The learning journey will contain typed observations, videos and photographs.
+You will also be able to upload videos, typed observations and photographs to your child’s learning journey.
+We also have a paper learning journey that will contain assessments and samples of your child’s work to support staff in assessing and planning in their learning.

 Your child’s key person will be in the sessions your child attends on most days fostering a positive relationship we have a buddy system in place with a designated person to help should your child’s key person not be in.

-The key person will identify individual needs and plan next steps, accessing additional support from line managers as necessary.
+The key person will identify individual needs and discuss these with you and together you would plan next steps, accessing additional support from line managers as necessary.
 Your child’s learning style, interests and stage of development will be used to support their development.
-And a termly report and meeting takes place to keep you up to date.
-Each child is given a home/pre-school diary, your child’s key person writes in this on a weekly basis letting you know activities they have enjoyed, we encourage you to contribute as well.
+We write an end of term report that will be discussed with you to keep you updated in your child’s earning and work together to plan next steps.
+Each child is given a home/pre-school diary, your child’s key person writes in this on a daily basis letting you know activities they have enjoyed, we encourage you to contribute as well.

-Our manager Karen Montgomery will maintain an overview of all children and the Senco will work with all staff to ensure we are providing the relevant and appropriate support.
+Our manager Karen Montgomery will maintain an overview of all children with the SENco Emma Stacey and will work with all staff to ensure we are providing the relevant and appropriate support.

-We will work in partnership with you, reviewing the one page profile targets (where necessary), and planning new ones together.
-We will give you regular ideas to use at home and to support your child in their learning through our weekly activities.
+We will work in partnership with you, reviewing the sen support plan outcomes, and planning new ones together.
+We will give you regular ideas to use at home and to support your child in their learning through our fortnightly home activities.